-The directors of the Company review inventories on a product-by-product basis at the end of each reporting period to identify obsolete and slowmoving inventory items based on the inventories ageing analysis and determine allowance of inventories by reference to net realisable value of the inventories.
+moving inventory items based on the inventories

+ageing analysis and determine allowance of

+inventories by reference to net realisable value of

+the inventories.
 Net realisable value of inventories is the estimated selling price in the ordinary course of business less the estimated costs necessary to make the sales.
 The management estimates the net realisable value for inventories based primarily on the current market demand, latest selling prices and historical experiences on selling products with similar nature.
-As at 31 December 2020, the carrying value of inventories was HK\$239,680,000 (net of allowance of HK\$8,372,000).
+As at 31 December 2021, the carrying value of inventories was HK\$477,692,000

-Our response:

-Our procedures in relation to evaluating the appropriateness of estimated allowance of inventories included:
+(net of allowance of HK\$72,939,000).

-- Understanding how the management identifies obsolete and slow-moving inventory items, and estimating the allowance of inventories as at 31 December 2020; - Testing the accuracy of the inventories ageing analysis as at 31 December 2020, on sample basis: - Assessing the reasonableness of the net realisable value of inventories and allowance of inventories estimated by the management; - Tracing the latest selling prices to the sales invoices or purchase orders, on sample basis; and - Evaluating the historical accuracy of the allowance of inventories estimated by the management.
+Estimated allowance of inventories Our response: Refer to Note 4(g) on significant accounting policies and Note 16 to the consolidated financial statements.
+Our procedures in relation to evaluating the appropriateness of estimated allowance of inventories included: We identified the estimated allowance of inventories as a key audit matter due to the estimation and assumptions made by the management in identifying the obsolete and slow-moving inventory • Understanding how the management identifies obsolete and slow-moving inventory items, and estimating the allowance of inventories as at 31 December 2021; items, and estimating the allowance of inventories.
+The directors of the Company review inventories on a product-by-product basis at the end of each reporting period to identify obsolete and slow- • Testing the accuracy of the inventories ageing analysis as at 31 December 2021, on sample basis;

-OTHER MATTER

-The consolidated financial statements of the Group for the year ended 31 December 2019 were audited by another auditor who expressed an unmodified opinion on those statements on 30 March 2020.
+• Assessing the reasonableness of the net realisable value of inventories and allowance of inventories estimated by the management;

+Tracing the latest selling prices to the sales invoices or purchase orders, on sample basis; and

+Evaluating the historical accuracy of the allowance of inventories estimated by the management.

+Independent Auditor's Report